MomentaiChris26/AccioCurios/README.md

 ## 6.2 Wireframe

-Below are the wireframe for the design of the website.
+Below are the wireframes for the design of the website.

 Home Page
 ![Home Page](./resources/home_page.png)